Joseph Heath

 This book was published by Penguin in Canada, and also is

-available in French translation (from Les presses de l’Université
+available in French translation (from Les presses de l’Université de

 Academic Papers (organized by topic)